saurav-22/terraform-aws-nodejs-cicd/README.md

 # Objective

 The code base will help the user to plan & bootstrap infrastructure on AWS along with basic CI/CD.
 The motive of this code base is to have a Dockerized Node js app (monolith) running securely.
-It is also manageable, easy to configure and secure design for his infrastructure & CI/CD.
+It is also manageable, easy to configure and secure design for infrastructure & CI/CD.

 ### The following deliverables have been identified:
 A VPC setup on AWS which includes public & private subnets (multi-AZ).
 Public subnets should be used for only exposing required services.
 This VPC should be managed via Terraform.